 Important!
 Do not rely on your provider's office to know the carriers' network(s).
-If you have any uncertainty or, for instance, you will cover out-of-area dependents, you need to call the insurance carrier to confirm whether a provider participates in a carrier's network.
+If you have any uncertainty (for instance, covering out-of-area dependents) or you need the network name, call the insurance carrier.

 Even if you're keeping the same insurance carrier, the provider network could be different.
-Always check the provider directories before making a decision.
+Always check the provider directories on the carrier preview sites before making a decision.